Ja'far ibn Abi Talib: The Battle of Mu'tah

 In September 629, Muhammad mobilized an army to confront Byzantine forces in Syria, because a Byzantine governor had killed one of his emissaries.
-He appointed Zayd ibn Harithah as commander of the army and instructed: "If Zayd is wounded or killed, Ja’far ibn Abu Talib will take over the command.
-If Ja'far is killed or wounded, Abdullah ibn Rawaha will take his place.
+He appointed Ja'far as commander of the army and instructed:"If Ja'far is wounded or killed, Zayd ibn Harithah will take over the command.
+If Zayd ibn Harithah is killed or wounded, Abdullah ibn Rawaha will take his place.
 If Abdullah is killed, then let the Muslims appoint themselves a commander."

 The Muslims met the Byzantines at Mu'tah, where they were heavily outnumbered.
-Zayd was among the first Muslims to be killed in the battle, and Ja'far then took over his standard and assumed command.
-Mounted on his horse, he penetrated deep into the Byzantine ranks and killed hundreds of Byzantine soldiers.Anyone who come in front of him was slaughtered.According to Abdullah ibn Umar "No one can fight like the sons of Abu Talib because when they are on the battlefield they are the most ferocious ones".As Ja'far spurred his horse on, he called out: "How wonderful is Paradise as it draws near!
+Once the battle had started, Ja'far mounted on his horse, he penetrated deep into the Byzantine ranks and killed hundreds of Byzantine soldiers.
+Anyone who come in front of him was slaughtered.
+As Ja'far spurred his horse on, he called out: "How wonderful is Paradise as it draws near!
 How pleasant and cool is its drink!
 Punishment for the Byzantines is not far away!"
 Ja'far fought until both his arms were cut off, but he was eventually killed.
 "A Roman struck him from the behind and killed him.
 The body of Ja'far held seventy-two scars between his shoulders, where he had been either struck by a sword or pierced by a spear."